-If a complaint/report of suspected non-compliance is reported to enforcement, then the process may start at stage two.
+If a complaint/report of suspected non-compliance is reported to enforcement, then the following process should be followed:

-Further visits will be conducted if we suspect that a business or businesses are not complying with the legislation, and at that point we will ask to see the WTN for their current waste collections.
-This will then comply with the following advice from KBT 'the authority should only visit when they have sufficient information to suggest that an offence may have been committed'.

-Letter two (request to see waste transfer notes within 14 days) will be given to the business at the visit.
-If it is a response to a complaint and this is the first contact the enforcement team have had with the business, then the duty of care leaflet will be given as well.
+- Contact will be made with the business or businesses we suspect that are not complying with the legislation, and at that point we will ask to see the WTN for their waste that has been removed.
+This will then comply with the following advice from KBT 'the authority should only visit when they have sufficient information to suggest that an offence may have been committed'. - A letter requesting to see waste transfer notes for all waste streams within 7 days will be served upon the business.
+If this is the first contact the enforcement team have had with the business, then the duty of care leaflet will be given as well for education. - When requesting WTNs for businesses, enforcement officers will request to see copies of those relating to current waste arrangements for waste already removed that are in place and we will give 7 days to produce this evidence.
+While we can ask to see a full 2-year historic information, normally the requirement will relate to 6 months of WTN but subject to officer discretion dependent on the circumstances. - If after 7 days, the business does not produce the relevant duty of care paperwork, a FPN can be issued.
+The FPN will be for not providing information on waste that has already been taken away i.e., not providing any information on historic WTNs.
+Non-payment of this FPN will lead to court proceedings. - If the investigating officer is not satisfied that the WTN produced is sufficient for the waste produced by the business, then further enquiries should be made which may include with the waste carrier.

-Stage three:

-When requesting WTNs for businesses, enforcement officers will request to see copies of those relating to current waste arrangements that are in place and we will give 14 days to produce this evidence - we will not ask to see a full 2-year historic information.
-If a business does not have a waste collection arrangement in place but then arranges one within the 14 days, we will not take the matter any further.

-Stage four:

-If after 14 days, the business does not possess the relevant duty of care paperwork and the business has not organised a waste collection arrangement, an FPN will be issued.
-The FPN will be for not providing information on waste that has already been taken away i.e. not providing any information on historic WTNs.
-Non-payment of this FPN will lead to court proceedings.